Multi-Layer Attention-Based Explainability via Transformers for Tabular Data: Proposed Model

 The above-mentioned transformer encoder will then have $N \times h$ attention matrices, where $N$ is the number of encoder layers and $h$ is the number of attention heads.
 While $N$ and $h$ are tunable hyperparameters, for optimal results they are almost always larger than 1.
 For XAI purposes, as $N$ and $h$ increase, multi-head attention becomes harder to interpret.
-To leverage the strengths of multi-head attention while simultaneously prioritizing explainability, we use knowledge distillation \cite{hinton2015distilling} as a means to learn a simplified, single-head transformer model (referred to as the student transformer) that can generalize in a similar fashion as the original model (the teacher transformer).
+To leverage the strengths of multi-head attention while simultaneously prioritizing explainability, we use knowledge distillation \cite{hinton2015distilling} as a means to learn a simplified, single-head student transformer model that can generalize in a similar fashion as the original teacher model.
 The student architecture has $h = 1$ and $M$ encoder layers, where $M$ typically meets $M>N$.
 Furthermore, to improve the entropy of the attention matrices, a penalization term is added to the student's cross entropy loss function, yielding:

 where $n$ is the number of training samples, $\lambda$ is the penalization term hyperparameter, $a^l_{j,k}$ is the value in the $j^{th}$ row and $k^{th}$ column of attention matrix $A^{l}$ corresponding to the $l^{th}$ encoder layer, and $y_{i}$ and $\hat y_{i}$ are the predictions of the multi-head teacher and the predicted value of the student for sample $i$, respectively.